 Best For: Surfing, family fun, bustling atmosphere, beachside dining.

-Surfers Paradise Beach, as its name implies, is a haven for surfers and is one of the most popular beaches in the Gold Coast.
+Surfers Paradise Beach, as its name implies, is a haven for surfers and is one of the most popular beaches in the Gold Coast - especially for a family holiday!
 This 2km stretch of golden sand against the backdrop skyscrapers, open air dining and bustling markets offers both captivating thrills and a charming, laid-back atmosphere for surfers and families alike.
 Surfers Paradise Beach is a great destination for surfers of all levels, with surfing lessons available and surf boards for hire.
 Those who wish to hit the waves will find great breaks all along the beach, although advanced surfers will enjoy the moderate swell of the outer bar.
 It is also a great beach for those who simply wish to absorb the energetic atmosphere, enjoy a spot of swimming, and have a relaxed day at a beach with lifeguards that’s close to amenities.

 Location: The Esplanade, Surfers Paradise, Gold Coast Area Queensland 4217 – Google Maps